opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_54/report.md

 44     Assuming we take the Husband’s evidence given at the hearing in January 2019 to be true, it would mean that FIL had bought the 2016 AUDI sometime in or about January 2018 or perhaps late 2017.
 However, FIL had found out by July 2017 that he had advanced stage lung cancer and had started cancer treatment by August 2017.
 It was difficult to believe the Husband’s evidence that FIL, a taxi driver, in that medical condition, would incur a substantial amount of money of about $120,000 to purchase the 2016 AUDI.

-45     During cross-examination, the Husband said that FIL had wanted to sell the car even at a loss to pay for his medical bills and that was when he offered to help FIL “in lieu of repaying him in cash” (for FIL’s personal loan) by taking over his car.[\[note: 10\]](#Ftn_10) But, this took place only in November 2018 as can be seen from the documents tendered by the Husband as set out in the following paragraph.
+45     During cross-examination, the Husband said that FIL had wanted to sell the car even at a loss to pay for his medical bills and that was when he offered to help FIL “in lieu of repaying him in cash” (for FIL’s personal loan) by taking over his car.[^10] But, this took place only in November 2018 as can be seen from the documents tendered by the Husband as set out in the following paragraph.

 46     The Husband had tendered the following documents (“**Car Documents**”) to show his monthly expenses for the car: